tasmota/docs/Shutter-and-Steppers.md

 Stepper motors can be used to operate shutters and blinds.
 The configuration is very similar to the  Circuit Safe (Shuttermode 1) configuration.
 To operate a stepper motor requires driver module such as the A4988 and uses EN (enable), DIR (direction), STP (Stepper) for controls.
 If everything is defined correctly the shuttermode 3 will be reported at boot time.

-Tasmota supports a maximum of four shutters with one stepper motor per shutter.
-Each stepper connected to a Tasmota device must use the **same** stepper driver and motor. **You cannot move more than one shutter _concurrently_.**
+Tasmota supports a maximum of four shutters with one stepper motor per shutter simultanously.
+In very rare conditions where two or more shutters simoultanously move the last mm it can happen than one shutter moves to far.

 - Full description of [Blinds and Shutters](Blinds-and-Shutters.md)
 - Complete list of [Blinds, Shutters and Roller Shades Commands](Commands.md#blinds-shutters-and-roller-shades)